 On the Island of Malta near the capital city of Valletta and the resorts of Sliema and St. Julian's, the beaches are rocky, narrow, and not particularly attractive.
 However, these beaches still draw crowds because the area is a trendy summertime holiday destination.
 Much more beautiful sandy beaches are found in other parts of Malta, especially along the northwest coast.

 For a more idyllic beach vacation, visitors should head to the Island of Gozo, which is prized for its charming rural landscape.
 The coastline is fringed with long stretches of sublime sandy beaches, tucked behind farmlands and nestled in quiet coves.

 The Blue Lagoon on the Island of Comino is a world-famous destination worth visiting, despite the mobs of tourists.

 The Maltese islands offer an incredible variety of beaches for every type of traveler.
-Whether you are seeking family-friendly recreation or a lively seaside scene, check out this list of the best beaches in Malta.
+Whether you are seeking family-friendly recreation or a lively seaside scene, check out our list of the best beaches in Malta.

 Note: Some businesses may be temporarily closed due to recent global health and safety issues.

 This picturesque family-friendly beach offers the best of both worlds: the top-notch amenities of a well-developed tourist destination and the pristine environment of an unspoiled nature site.